MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/DeleteLPPallet.md

 **Input**:

 **Parameters**:
--	**No**: Represents the Warehouse Receipt number to which you want to assign a LP.
+-	**No**: Represents the number of the LP Pallet to remove.
--	**BinCode**: Bin Code assigned to the product in the Warehouse Receipt.
--	**LocationCode**: Unit of measure assigned to the product in the Warehouse Receipt.
--	**ZoneCode**: Total number to receive expressed in the base unit of measure.

-**Ouput**: Method that returns the number of assigned and pending LP to be assigned to a Warehouse Receipt.
+**Ouput**: Returns 2 fields, one if it was successfully deleted, and another the number of the recently deleted LP Pallet.

--	**Created**: Boolean value that indicates if the process that was executed created a new License Plate.
+-	**Delete**: Boolean value that indicates whether or not the executed process eliminated the LP Pallet.
--	**LPPallet_DocumentNo**: Newly created LP Pallet number..
+-	**LPPallet_DocumentNo**: LP pallet number just removed.

 **Request**: